 Zopa review updated December 1st, 2017 

 How Do I Sign Up?

 Sign up for Zopa and receive a £50 bonus when you invest £2000.
-(Sometimes Zopa’s lender demand becomes too high and the company closes to new investors.
-If this happens, check back frequently.
+(Sometimes Zopa’s lender demand becomes so high that the company often closes to new investors.
+If this happens, check back frequently as the referral offer opens at times.
 Zopa pays me a small referral fee at no expense to you.
 When you sign up for an account through my website, it allows me to continue updating this Zopa review and continue writing new reviews at no cost to you.)